oljung/portfolio-project-4/README.md

 - As a user, I want to be able to reuse previously active dinner plans

 ## 2. Features
+This application has a full CRUD functionality for creating a recipe plan, recipes and ingredients.
+All these can be user created in order to provide a wide functionality.
+For a more in-depth guide to the different features on Dinner Wizard, please check out the [about page](https://dinner-wizard.herokuapp.com/about/) for the site.

 ## 3. Data Model

 ## 4. Technologies used

 ## 5. Testing
 The forms and models used in this project were tested using the python TestCase module.
-These fiels how a 100% test coverage.
+These files have a 100% test coverage.
+In order to run tests, you must comment out the database information in the settings.py, and instead uncomment the database information that is provided by default.
+This is due to limitations to the free edition of Heroku postgres database.
 The views were not tested to full extent, this due to django-allauth making testing user driven content in views very complicated.
-The entire project was tested in minute detail manually be me (the creator of the site) and some very appreciated help from friends.
+The entire project was tested in minute detail manually by me (the creator of the site) and some very appreciated help from friends.
 ### 5.1 Validator testing
 - All pages of the site were tested using this [validator](https://validator.w3.org/).
 All pages passe without warning or errors.
 - The css file style.css was tested using this [validator](https://jigsaw.w3.org/).
 It passes with no errors and no warnings.